aservet1/LinkPage/README.md

 The `<$>` indicates the end of each section.
 Whitespace at the beginning and end of each line is ignored, so use whatever whitespace you'd like to format.
 Just make sure each entry is on a separate line.

-The source file has a `.source` extension and will compile into a file of the same name with a `.html` extension.
-You can optionally have a `.css` file, as long as it has the same name as the source file.
+The source file has a `.source` extension and will compile into a `.html` file of the same name.
+You can optionally have a `.css` file of the same name.

 Compile to html with `python3 compile.py SourceFileName.source` and it will output `SourceFileName.html`

+##Dependencies
+Python3